Catchment area data: What is it and how to use it

 Frequently asked questions about catchment areas

-How many miles is within a catchment area?
+How many miles is a typical catchment area?

 The catchment area of a location can vary in distance.
 For walking traffic, it is within 1 or 2 miles, and for driving traffic, it may be up to 30 minutes or even an hour of driving distance, depending on the location in question.
 The most reliable way to measure catchment area is using human mobility data to see where customers are coming from.